High-Protein Meal Plan for Fat Loss: 7-Day Plan with Macros

 Is a high-protein diet good for weight loss?
 Higher-protein diets are consistently associated with greater fullness and better muscle retention during weight loss, both of which make a calorie deficit easier to sustain.
 Protein isn't magic — you still lose fat because you're eating fewer calories than you burn — but it makes that deficit more livable.

 How many calories is this 7-day meal plan?
-As written, each day lands around 1,400–1,600 calories, built around a 150 lb / ~150g-protein example.
-Because calorie needs vary widely, treat the rice, potato, and fruit portions as adjustable: add servings to raise calories, trim them to lower calories, and keep the protein anchors roughly constant.
+As written, each day lands between about 1,307 and 1,395 calories — a weekly average near 1,347 — built around a 150 lb / ~150g-protein example.
+The macro breakdown table near the top of this page has the exact per-day figures.
+Because calorie needs vary widely, treat the rice, potato, and fruit portions as adjustable: add servings (roughly 100 calories each) to raise calories, trim them to lower calories, and keep the protein anchors roughly constant.

 Can I do this plan without protein powder?
 Yes.
 Whey makes hitting a high protein target convenient, but you can swap each shake for whole-food protein — an extra serving of Greek yogurt, cottage cheese, eggs, or chicken.
 You'll add a few calories doing so, so trim a starch portion to keep the day balanced.